hdahle/dashboard-api/connectors/carbon-budget/README.md

 ```
 These files are described here: https://www.globalcarbonproject.org/carbonbudget/19/data.htm

-This folder contains NodeJS scripts for processing the CSV files, converting to JSON and optionally storing to Redis.
+This folder contains two NodeJS scripts for processing the CSV files, converting to JSON and optionally storing to Redis.
 Https://dashboard.eco then reads from Redis and creates nice charts.

 ## Pre-requisites
 The XLSX files must be downloaded from https://www.icos-cp.eu/GCP/2019, and then converted to CSV before processing.